benkmiller/slopes/README.md

 If you do not have an Android device connected, the command `ionic run Android` will run on an emulator.

+## Testing

+Unit testing will be done via karma/jasmine.
+Unit tests should go in the tests/unit-tests directory.
+In order to run tests, navigate to /tests/ and run in command line: `karma start unit-tests.conf.js`.
+Tests will continue to run as code is changed, unless otherwise specified.

 ## Build Errors and Resolutions

 1) Node Sass could not find a binding for your current environment: